- Welcome from the Master’s Internship Coordinator

 MINIMUM CRITERIA FOR ELIGIBILITY

-• Summer, Fall, and Spring semester commitment to the Master’s Practicum/ Internship Program in the Counseling and Psychological Services at Florida State University.
-(Fall and Spring commitment for Art Therapy and Spring commitment only for Social Work interns)
+Summer, Fall, and Spring semester commitment to the Master’s Practicum/ Internship Program in the Counseling and Psychological Services at Florida State University.
+(Fall AND Spring commitment for Art Therapy; Fall OR Spring commitment for Social Work interns)

 If you meet the minimum criteria for eligibility and are interested in applying to the Master’s Internship Program in Counseling and Psychological Services at Florida State University, please submit the following application materials (Please note, the first four documents are available for download below):